 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A Christian festival in honor of all the saints, held (in the Western Church) on November 1.
+A Christian festival in honour of all the saints in heaven, held (in the Western Church) on 1 November.

 - ‘November featured both All Saints' Day and Saint Catherine's Day, during which it was a French Canadian custom to pull taffy.’

 - ‘They also observe other Roman Catholic festivals, including Ascension Day (forty days after Easter) and All Saints' Day.’

 - ‘The rich dish was served on feast days such as All Saints' Day, Christmas, and New Year's Day.’

 - ‘Catholic areas celebrate the Feast of Corpus Christi (eleven days after Pentecost) and All Saints' Day.’

 - ‘Robert Pickus turned eighty on October 31, one day short of All Saints' Day.’

 - ‘Traditionally, the spirits of the departed were thought to return to earth on All Saints' Day.’